ChrisHexapod/hexapod_ros/README.md

   * roslaunch hexapod_bringup hexapod_pi.launch (Full stack adapted to the new sensors)
 * Remote Computer
   * roslaunch hexapod_bringup rviz.launch

+The original PhantomX Model in this stack assumed two servos (pan & tilt) for the camera.
+In my case the camera is mounted directly to the hexyapod body.
+Therefore I reduced the number of servos (NUMBER_OF_HEAD_SEGMENTS: 0) in the phantomX.yaml file (params) and set the link type to "fixed" in the URDF description.

 ## 5. Troubleshooting